tpaskhalis/ncomms_russia_us_2016/README.md

 [![DOI](https://zenodo.org/badge/536623330.svg)](https://zenodo.org/badge/latestdoi/536623330)

-Replication materials for the paper **Exposure to the Russian foreign influence campaign on Twitter in the 2016 US Election and its relationship to attitudes and voting behavior**
+Replication materials for the paper **Exposure to the Russian Internet Research Agency foreign influence campaign on Twitter in the 2016 US Election and its relationship to attitudes and voting behavior**

 ## Abstract